Freelancing is often considered to be “too hard” or “not for everyone”.

 Depression is not something you can cure.
 You can only learn to manage it.
 And I’m glad to say that ever since I started freelancing, I’ve had fewer episodes.

-And, more importantly, I haven’t been depressed or anxious because of my job ever since.
+And, more importantly, I haven’t been depressed or anxious because of my job after becoming a freelancer.

 Because I love and enjoy the work I do right now.